 Address: Leof.
 Vasileos Konstantinou, Athina 116 35, Greece

-If staying up to the wee hours into morning is on your agenda, Gazi has plenty of bars and clubs to keep you entertained.
+If staying up until the wee hours into the morning is on your agenda, Gazi has plenty of bars and clubs to keep you entertained.

 Also, there are plenty of delectable restaurants with very creative menus.
 Do fill up that belly with a meal first before chasing down cocktails.